 Debut Date: August 12th, 2014

 "I want to see and understand the world outside.
 I don't want to die inside these walls without knowing what's out there!"

 I used a linen-polyester-cotton blend for his shirt and opted for something that would show wear and tear easily (but still remain strong).
-I didn’t want it to be nice material.
+Specifically, I remember that I didn’t want it to be nice material.
 I wanted it to look rough, not new, and most importantly, poor.
 Like, that was all he could afford.

 The key I actually got from Animate in Ikebukuro, Tokyo, so it was the legit key style from the Anime (not the manga) that I just added to a thin leather necklace tie.
-While making this, I realized I’d have to redo the key or find one for the manga if I ever do that version of Eren, but for now, this works just as well, haha.
+While making this, I realized I’d have to redo the key or find one for the manga if I ever do that version of Eren Jaeger.
+But for now, this works just as well, haha.